-Back-up Battery Check on Blood Bank Storage Equipment
+BBSE 4.0-Back-up Battery Check on Blood Bank Storage Equipment

 Principle

 All temperature monitoring systems located on blood bank storage equipment are equipped with a battery back-up in the event that a power failure occurs.
 Batteries should be checked quarterly to ensure that the monitoring system will function as designed.